julianwangnwu/julianwangnwu.github.io/_pages/about.md

     <br>
     <p style="font-family:'PT Serif', serif; font-size:19px;text-align:left">

       <b>[2023/10/15-18]</b> I will be convening a topical session at GSA2023 <a href="https://community.geosociety.org/gsa2023/program/technical/topical" style="color: #3BB9FF">"T91.
-Advances in Non-Traditional Stable Isotope Measurements and Utility as Proxies in Modern and Paleo-Settings." </a> Hope to see you in Pittsburgh!
+Advances in Non-Traditional Stable Isotope Measurements and Utility as Proxies in Modern and Paleo-Settings." </a> Hope to see you in Pittsburgh! <br>

+      <b>[2023/10/16]</b> I will be giving a talk at GSA2023.

     </p>
 </p>